aA

 The airline's plane, en route from Zurich to Seoul, was diverted to Kazakhstan after the co-pilot fell ill during the flight.
-Three doctors on board provided first aid
+Three doctors on board provided first aid, the co-pilot was treated, and the airline set a new date for the flight

 SWISS' new Airbus A350‑900.
 Photo: SWISS SWISS' new Airbus A350‑900.
 Photo: SWISS